 The majority of the food we serve is fresh, not frozen, and prepared and cooked on the premises.

-A choice of hot meals and snacks and sandwiches are available daily.
+A choice of hot meals, snacks and sandwiches are available daily.
 Children may bring their own packed lunch if preferred.
+School has a Healthy Packed Lunch policy.

 The current cost is £2 per day (£10 per week).
-Payment for meals should be made on the FIRST DAY OF ATTENDANCE EACH WEEK in an envelope marked with the child's name and the amount contained.
-Children may only change from school meals to packed lunch and viceversa at the start of each half-term.
-Payment for milk for infant children should be made at the beginning of each term.
+Payment for meals should be made on the FIRST DAY OF ATTENDANCE EACH WEEK Payment for milk for infant children should be made at the beginning of each term.
 Parents are welcome to view school meals provision by appointment, via the Headteacher.